-Facebook shows your realtor Facebook ads to users who are most likely to meet your ad objective.
+Facebook shows your real estate agent Facebook ads to users who are most likely to meet your ad objective.
 Because Facebook monitors the behaviors and actions of its users, it is easy for them to identify which users are more likely to click on an ad versus watch a video, for example.
 If you need help setting up your ad campaign, read our article on How to Create an Ad Using Facebook Ads Manager.

 3. Define Your Audience & Budget

 After choosing your objective, Facebook Ads Manager will take you to the Ad Set Level, where you will determine your audience and budget.
 You will also be able to choose where in the Facebook network your ad will appear.
 Start by choosing demographic information for your target audience, then enter your spending limits/budget, and, finally, your ad placement.